 Forms and Documentation

-The new regulations provide a series of statutory forms that must be used by the enforcement agent.
+The Taking Control of Goods Regulations provide that a series of statutory forms that must be used by the enforcement agent.
 Full details of all forms and the information that must be provided on them can be viewed here

 Making a payment proposal

-The Taking Control of Goods Regulations provides debtors with a strict period in which to make payment or to negotiate a payment arrangement.
+The Taking Control of Goods Regulations provides individuals with a strict period in which to make payment or to negotiate a payment arrangement.
 This is referred to as the ‘Compliance stage’ and begins with receipt of the Notice of Enforcement.
-If you cannot pay the entire debt in full within the strict time period outlined in the notice, (a minimum of seven ‘clear days’) then it is vitally important to contact the enforcement company to make a payment arrangement.
-Most companies will readily agree to accept an arrangement over a period of 3 months (and possibly even 6 months) depending on the individual circumstances.
-Providing the enforcement company with a simple Income and Expenditure calculation at this stage may be of assistance.
+If you cannot pay the entire debt in full within the strict time period outlined in the notice, (a minimum of seven ‘clear days’) then it is vitally important to contact the enforcement company to set up a payment arrangement.

 Times of day when a Bailiff/ Enforcement Agent may visit